 Dear Colleagues,

-We are led to believe in the high and sustainable recycling rates of consumer products; however, the recycling industry primarily focuses on recovering the main bulk materials.
-This oversight results in the under-recognition and loss of metals essential for advanced technological functions in waste streams, such as Ta and Li incorporated into building materials, Nd and Dy dissolved in iron-based construction materials, and Pd dispersed as dust across various process streams.
-Consequently, this leads to downcycling and the depletion of valuable chemical species.
-To address this issue, the future circular economy (CE) must develop processing technologies that maximize the recovery of all 60 different elements utilized in our technical society’s products.
+The idea behind this programme is that the recycling industry currently mainly focuses on recovering the main bulk materials, which leads to the under-recognition and loss of metals essential for advanced technological functions in waste streams, such as Ta and Li incorporated into building materials, Nd and Dy dissolved in iron-based construction materials, and Pd dispersed as dust across various process streams.
+Consequently, this results in downcycling and the depletion of valuable chemical species, since these species are trapped and lost in the slag structures.

-In terms of a holistic picture, we have to apply an integrated model and simulation approach, as well as develop and utilize new process models leading to digital twins of the related processes.
-This also necessitates the development of an enhanced entropy concept to quantitatively describe the mixture and inner structure of the material flows.
-This approach integrates both the particle and thermochemical processes of metallurgy into a single digital tool.
-It serves as a method to estimate the recycling effort for each chemical element in each material, coupling to economic, ecological, and life-cycle assessment models to allow for predictive simulations to determine the most efficient and feasible recycling concept for each element or feed stream.
+A holistic approach requires an integrated model and simulation, developing new process models to create digital twins of related processes.
+This involves an enhanced entropy concept to describe material flows' mixture and structure quantitatively.
+The approach combines particle and thermochemical metallurgy processes into a digital tool to estimate recycling efforts and link to economic, ecological, and life-cycle assessment models, enabling predictive simulations to find the most efficient recycling concept for each element.

 Prof. Dr. Urs Alexander Peuker